grincc/grin-wallet-api-tutorial/readme.md

 - `token` - Token of the opened wallet.
 - `sender_index` - If Some(n), the index along the derivation path to include as the sender
-- `recipients` - Optional recipients for which to encrypt the slatepack's payload (i.e. the slate).
+- `recipients` - Optional recipients for which to encrypt the Slatepack's payload (i.e. the slate).
 If it is empty, the payload will remain unencrypted

 Example: